Skip to main content

 • Provide meaningful error messages to your users

-Never expose sensitive error details (like secret keys or encryption contexts) to end users.
+Never expose sensitive error details (like secret keys or op_jwt tokens) to end users.
 Log them securely for debugging purposes only.